TVparty is Classic TV on the internet!

 I'm doing the same thing with Cheers, another sitcom that holds up well today depending on what season you're watching.
 I'd only seen a couple of episodes of the first season when the show first debuted, although I can't imagine under what circumstances since I don't think I owned a TV set in 1982.

-For me it was Coach that really provided the wind for the sails, there's a good reason why he was nominated for an Emmy every year he was on the show.
+For me it was Coach that really provided the wind for the sails, no wonder he was nominated for an Emmy every year he was on the show.
 When Colasanto passed away in 1985, producers replaced him with a younger model (the similarly dim-witted character Woody was a friend of Coach's who came to visit and ended up with his job.)

 I skipped to the fourth season which suffers from the cutes.
 Everything and everyone got so precious and loveable.
 Aaawww - Norm sings with a Barbershop Quartet.
 Aaawwww - Carla interviews her teen daughter's date.
 Aaaawww - they're having conversations about old TV shows.
 And the Sam & Diane show was getting stale.